nloadholtes/nose-randomize/README.md

 A plugin to allow nose to run tests in a random order

+# Note: Project archived!
+Hello, I have decided to archive this project.
+Please do not expect any further updates to it.

 ## About
 When nose runs the tests in a given project, the order that the tests are loaded and excuted is always the same.